gregchristian/PlayAndPaws/README.md

 ## About

-**PlayAndPaws** is an om-demand video player for tvOS made especially for precious cat videos.
+**PlayAndPaws** is an on-demand video player for tvOS made especially for precious cat videos.

 <img src="Screenshots/PlayAndPaws.png" width="480" height="320">